top of page

 If you’ve been diagnosed with SIBO (or strongly suspect it), you’re likely here for one reason: you want lasting relief, not another short-lived fix.

 Maybe antibiotics helped… briefly.
 Maybe symptoms came roaring back.
-Or maybe you’ve been told it’s “just IBS,” despite persistent bloating, gas, constipation, diarrhea, or food reactions that don’t add up.
+Or perhaps you’ve been told it’s “just IBS,” despite persistent bloating, gas, constipation, diarrhea, or food reactions that don’t add up.

 That frustration is valid.

-What SIBO Really Is (and Why It Keeps Coming Back)
+Understanding SIBO: What It Is and Why It Keeps Coming Back

-SIBO — short for Small Intestinal Bacterial Overgrowth — is when too much bacteria, often from the colon, overpopulate the small intestine.
-SIBO happens when certain bacteria end up in the wrong location.
-The overgrowth of bacteria tends to happen when poop slows down and things aren't moving like they should, or if there's structural issues, creating a breeding ground, which your GI doctor looks for on a colonoscopy and endoscopy.
+SIBO—short for Small Intestinal Bacterial Overgrowth—occurs when too much bacteria, often from the colon, overpopulate the small intestine.
+This happens when certain bacteria end up in the wrong location.
+The overgrowth tends to occur when digestive processes slow down, or if there are structural issues.
+Your GI doctor looks for these during a colonoscopy or endoscopy.

 Under healthy conditions, most gut bacteria belong in the large intestine.
-The small intestine is meant to stay relatively clear so digestion and nutrient absorption can happen efficiently.
+The small intestine should remain relatively clear to allow efficient digestion and nutrient absorption.
 When that system breaks down, bacteria migrate upward, and symptoms follow.

-SIBO disrupts digestion and nutrient absorption, and leads to symptoms like bloating, gas, abdominal pain, diarrhea, and sometimes weight loss or malnutrition.
+SIBO disrupts digestion and nutrient absorption, leading to symptoms like bloating, gas, abdominal pain, diarrhea, and sometimes weight loss or malnutrition.

 Here’s the key point most people are never told: